Where To Buy Firewood

 A “face cord” is eight feet long and four feet wide, but only one log deep.
 Because there’s no exact agreement on how big a log is, a face cord’s size can vary.
 If the logs are 16 inches long, that face cord would be one-third of a cord.

 You may also see firewood sold by the truckload, especially with less formal sellers.
-That’s a flat fee for however much you can fit in the back of your pickup.
+That’s a flat fee for how much firewood you can fit in the back of your pickup.

 Where to Buy Firewood

 There are a number of places to find fuel for your fire:

 Grocery stores and gas stations